-Is there a regular before school childcare service1 on the school site?
+Is there a regular before school childcare service on the school site?
 (YES / NO)

-If YES2.
+If YES2:

 - What time does it open?

-- How many places3?
+- How many places?

-- Who provides the service4?
+- Who provides the service?

 - Is it open to children from other schools (with transfer included)?
 (YES / NO / UNKNOWN)

-Is there a regular off-site5 service that the school promotes or signposts parents towards?
+• Is there a regular off-site service that the school promotes or signposts parents towards?
 (YF / YL / N / U)